Toyota Verblitz

 Toyota Verblitz is a Japanese rugby union team in the Japan Rugby League One.
-Verblitz is a portmanteau of verde (Spanish and Portuguese for 'green') and blitz (German for 'lightning').
-The team is owned by Toyota Motor Corporation and is not to be confused with the Toyota Industries Shuttles rugby team, owned by Toyota Industries.
+Verblitz is a portmanteau of verde (Italian, Spanish and Portuguese for 'green') and blitz (German for 'lightning').
+The team is owned by Toyota Motor Corporation and is not to be confused with the Aichi Shuttles rugby team, owned by Toyota Industries.
 It shares Toyota Stadium in the city of Toyota, Aichi with the football club Nagoya Grampus which also used to be owned by Toyota Motors.